mindspore-ai/mindinsight/mindinsight/profiler/README.md

 Figure 1： Overall Performance

-Figure 1 displays the overall performance of the training, including the overall data of Step Trace、Operator Performance、MindData Performance and Timeline.
+Figure 1 displays the overall performance of the training, including the overall data of Step Trace, Operator Performance, MindData Performance and Timeline.
 Users can click the detail link to see the details of each components.
 Besides, MindInsight Profiler will try to analyse the performance data, the assistant on the left will show performance tuning suggestions for this training.

 ### Step Trace Analysis

 The Step Trace Component is used to show the general performance of the stages in the training.
 Step Trace will divide the training into several stages:
-Step Gap、Forward/Backward Propagation、 All Reduce and Parameter Update.
+Step Gap, Forward/Backward Propagation, All Reduce and Parameter Update.
 It will show the execution time for each stage, and help to find the bottleneck stage quickly.

 ![step_trace.png](./images/step_trace.png)